vladisrael/arx-lang/CONTRIBUTING.md

-# Contributing to ARX Language
+# Contributing to Artemis Language

 Thank you for your interest in contributing to ARX!
 We welcome contributions from developers of all skill levels.